Howland Center, Ohio

-Howland Center is an unincorporated community and census-designated place in south-central Trumbull County, Ohio, United States.
+Howland Center, also referred to as simply Howland, is an unincorporated community and census-designated place in south-central Trumbull County, Ohio, United States.
 The population was 6,351 at the 2020 census.
 A suburb consisting of unincorporated urban portions of Howland Township, it is part of the Youngstown–Warren metropolitan area.

 History

 In 1620, John Howland landed in Plymouth, Massachusetts aboard the Mayflower.
 A descendant of his, Joseph Howland, purchased the township from the Connecticut Land Company in 1795.
 The first settler arrived in 1799, and Howland Township was organized in 1812.
 A sawmill was constructed in Howland in 1814, with a gristmill constructed the following year.
 Circa 1830, Howland Springs began operation as a health spa; it operated in the township until it burned in 1882.
 The Howland Local School District was formed in 1917 from the consolidation of five one-room schools.
 The township was sparsely populated until 1953, when the Clifton-Hyde housing development was built.
 The township has seen sustained growth since that time, as the nearby cities of Warren and Youngstown have suburbanized the township.